Is Android better than Apple? For many years now people have been trying to compare Android to Apple.

 The differences between the performance of these phones and the latest iPhones are somewhat interesting.

-To answer the question that everyone wants to know the answer to “Is Android Better Than Apple?”
-I will list some of the main factors that make Android phones appealing to Android users and I will list some things that I dislike about iPhones.
+Now I will list some of the main factors that make Android phones appealing to Android users and I will list some things that I dislike about iPhones.

 Android Provides A Wider Variety Of Choices To Choose From: